teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/software/pi_setup_instruction.md

 If `68` is absent:

-- power off,
+- power off;
-- inspect VCC,
+- inspect VCC;
-- inspect GND,
+- inspect GND;
-- inspect SDA,
+- inspect SDA;
-- inspect SCL,
+- inspect SCL;
-- reseat connectors,
+- reseat connectors;
-- reboot,
+- reboot;
 - repeat the scan.

 Do not begin the Obstacle Challenge while the sensor connection is unresolved.

 ---

+# 43. Troubleshooting — ToF Sensor Failure

+If one or more VL53L0X sensors fail to initialize:

+1. power-cycle the robot;
+2. inspect all three XSHUT connections;
+3. inspect SDA and SCL;
+4. confirm common ground;
+5. verify the correct XSHUT GPIO numbers;
+6. run `src/TUF_test.py`;
+7. verify sensors are enabled sequentially;
+8. check that unique working addresses are assigned;
+9. confirm a sensor is not physically disconnected or swapped.

+Because identical VL53L0X sensors begin at the same default address, attempting to communicate with all of them before address assignment can create an I2C conflict.

+---

-# 37. Troubleshooting — Camera Not Detected
+# 44. Troubleshooting — Camera Not Detected

 Run: